Classes and Class Descriptions

-Open Team three to four riders, any combination of male and female
+Open Team: Two to four riders, any combination of male and female

 Medium Distance (6 Hour & 50 Mile) Events